tableau/tableau-viz-lwc/README.md

     ```

-1. Push the app to your scratch org:
+1. Push the component to your scratch org:

     ```
     sfdx force:source:push